 Skip to main content

-Population of Ukraine in 2023–2024 is approximately 33.5 million (1)
+The population of Ukraine in 2023-2024 is approximately 33.5 million.
+1

 15.4 million Ukrainians

-over 3 years of full-scale war and 11 years of Russian invasion are experiencing mental health issues, according to WHO data.
-(2)
+over 3 years of full-scale war and 11 years of Russian invasion are experiencing mental health issues, according to WHO data.2

 8.4 million Ukrainians

 are at risk of developing mental disorders due to military actions, forced displacement, and the loss of loved ones.
-(3)
+3

 5.1 million Ukrainians

-may have a diagnosis of post-traumatic stress disorder (PTSD), as the prevalence of PTSD among people living in war conditions can reach 15.3%.
-(4)
+may have a diagnosis of post-traumatic stress disorder (PTSD), as the prevalence of PTSD among people living in war conditions can reach 15.3% 4

-PTSD is a mental condition that occurs after experiencing or witnessing a life-threatening event.
+is a mental condition that occurs after experiencing or witnessing a life-threatening event.
 Key symptoms include severe emotional instability, aggression attacks, nightmares, and intrusive memories of the traumatic event.

 55%

 of these patients are expected to recover completely after conventional therapy courses.
+5

-How can we help
+How can we help the remaining 45%?

-The answer is psychedelic-assisted therapy
+The answer is — psychedelic assisted therapy

-Psychedelic-Assisted Therapy is a method of combining the effects of psychotherapy and psychedelic compounds.
+— is a method of combining the effects of psychotherapy and psychedelic compounds.
 Such a method is proven to have a significant therapeutic superiority compared to existing treatments of PTSD and depression.

 2017